When Do I Need to Get a Colonoscopy?

 A Patient's Guide to Getting Their First Colorectal Cancer Screening

-Over 140,000 new cases of colorectal cancer are diagnosed each year, making it the third most common type of cancer and the second-leading cause of cancer-related death in the United States.
+Over 140,000 new cases of colorectal, or colon cancer are diagnosed each year, making it the third most common type of cancer and the second-leading cause of cancer-related death in the United States.
 However, when detected in its early stages, colon cancer is very treatable.
 That's why it's important to have regular colon cancer screenings — even when you are not experiencing any digestive issues or have any symptoms.

-Colon cancer diagnoses under age 50 are on the rise, it’s more important than ever to address your concerns and get your screenings on time.
+Colon cancer diagnoses for people under age 50 are on the rise, it’s more important than ever to address your concerns and get your screenings on time.
 A colonoscopy is the most effective form of colon cancer screening that is available to patients today.
-Unlike other forms of cancer screenings which can only detect a problem, colorectal screening with a colonoscopy can prevent colon cancer by allowing doctors to detect and remove precancerous lesions — or polyps — during the examination.
+Unlike other forms of cancer screenings which can only detect a problem, colorectal screening with a colonoscopy can prevent colon cancer by allowing gastroenterologists to detect and remove precancerous lesions — or polyps — during the examination.

 With colon cancer being so prominent yet preventable through colonoscopies, you may be wondering when you should schedule an appointment with a colonoscopy doctor.
-At Northeastern Gastroenterology Associates, our team of doctors and gastroenterology specialists is committed to spreading awareness about colorectal cancer and the importance of colon cancer screenings.
-If you haven’t had a colonoscopy before, we know how daunting the procedure can seem at first.
+At Northeastern Gastroenterology Associates, our team of doctors and gastroenterology specialists in Honesdale, PA is committed to spreading awareness about colorectal cancer and the importance of colon cancer screenings.
+If you haven’t had a colonoscopy before, we know how daunting this procedure can seem at first.
 Fortunately, we put together a guide to help you better understand the procedure and determine when you’ll need to schedule your colonoscopy with your doctor.

 Colon Cancer by the Numbers

 Colorectal cancer is the second leading cause of cancer-related deaths in men and women combined in the U.S.